hxlnt/nobadmemories.com/raecyclopedia/fashion.md

 tags: raecyclopedia
 layout: raecyclopedia.njk
 title: Lab → Raecyclopedia
-pagename: Beauty and fashion
+pagename: Fashion
-intro: A catalog of everything I've looked up about beauty and fashion this year.
+intro: A catalog of some things I've researched on the topic of fashion.
 entries:
   - date: 2021-01-26
     question: "What is <i>menocore?</i>"